sp-hy/curtain-call/README.md

 1. Connect stepper driver to pins 0, 1, 2 and common GND
 2. Upload code to ESP32.
 If not using the recommended Xiao Variant, remove the code related to external antenna.
 3. Pair with Zigbee hub (appears as "LC CurtainCall")
+4. Configure max travel using the Tilt control (see Configuration section)
-4. Control via home automation (Zigbee commands)
+5. Control via home automation (Zigbee commands)

-Device automatically saves position and restores on restart.
+Device automatically saves both position and configuration, restoring on restart.

 ## 3D Parts
 Parts for the motor housing and cover are included as a FreeCAD project.
 Supports should be enabled.
 I'd use something like ABS if it's going to be in the sun.